Sejny Synagogue

-The Sejny synagogue is a former synagogue in Sejny, Poland, also called the White Synagogue in Sejny.
+The Sejny Synagogue, also called the White Synagogue in Sejny, is a former Orthodox Jewish congregation and synagogue, located at 41 Piłsudskiego Street, in Sejny, in the Podlaskie Voivodeship of Poland.
+Designed in the Baroque Revival style and completed in 1885, the former synagogue was desecrated by Nazis during World War II and has been used as a Jewish museum and cultural center since 1987.

 History

-The large, Neo-baroque style building on Pilsudskiego Street was erected in the 1860s, replacing an older building.
+The large, Neo-Baroque style building on Pilsudskiego Street was erected in the 1860s, replacing an older building.
 It was used by the Nazis as a fire station, the interior was gutted and all furnishings were destroyed.
-It was restored - with a plain, modern interior - in 1987 and now serves as a cultural center, theater and museum.
+In 1987 the building was restored with a plain, modern interior and now serves as a cultural center, theater, and museum.

 Called the Borderland Foundation (Fundacja Pogranicze), the foundation and its cultural center are dedicated to the cultures of the region: Polish, Lithuanian, Belarusian, Jewish, Ukrainian and Russian.
 A Klezmer band is based at the cultural center.

-The nineteenth century yeshiva building also survives, and is also used by the Borderland Foundation.
+Located adjacent to the former synagogue, the nineteenth century yeshiva building also survives, and is also used by the Borderland Foundation.